Translate

 You have opened what was lost.
 Now, you must return what is owed.

 A low murmur hummed through the library.
-The shadows were moving, swirling around the edges of the room.
+Shadows were moving, swirling around the edges of bookcases.
 She tried to shut the book, but it would not close.
-The pages kept turning on their own, faster and faster, blurring into one another.
-The shadows crept closer, whispering her name, “Eliza!”
+The pages kept turning back and forth on their own, faster and faster, blurring into one another.

-The last page turned, and there, written in bold, unyielding letters, was a single name.
+Until the pages stopped turning, and there on the last page, written in bold unyielding letters, was a single name.

 The library doors swung shut, and the village below the hill, warm and quiet, continued on, unaware that another entry had been added to the book of lost names.